LizavetaLipay/rsschool-cv/cv.md

   HTML Academy

 __Education:__
   *I graduated from the International State Ecological Institute named after A.D.
-Sakharov BSU as an environmental expert.
-Later she graduated from the second stage of higher education with the assignment of the degree "Master".*
+Sakharov BSU as an environmental expert.*

 __English:__
   *My English level is A2.*